yegor256/blog/static/testimonials.md

 "I quickly lost interest in your blog because you clearly are a dick."&mdash;[Philippe](http://www.yegor256.com/2014/10/29/how-much-do-you-cost.html#comment-1697848370)

+"If it's a conference talk then people just leave the room, if it's a project then it's a just messy bunch of libraries that he puts together in the dirtiest way, and if it's a podcast interview he can't provide a good technical explanation of his point of view..."&mdash;[@heldev](https://github.com/heldev)

 Ready to add something? :) Just [email](mailto:me@yegor256.com).